golioth/docs/docs/device-management/5-ota/4-deploying-updates.md

 1. Navigate to [the Cohorts section](https://console.golioth.io/cohorts) of the Golioth Web Console
-2. Select the Cohort you want to deploy to.
+2. Select the Cohort you want to deploy to
 3. Click `Deploy` in the top right corner
 3. Select a name and the included packages for your deployment